mayl730/ccp4-ipt.api-solo-project-recipe/README.md

-# Recipe API -- Find Recipe with Food or Calories
+# Recipe API -- Find Recipe with Calories or Ingredients

 This was created during my time as a student at Code Chrysalis.